007revad/Synology_HDD_db/2025_plus_models.md

 You can't download Synology HDD db to a volume because you've just deleted your storage pool.
 So you'd first need to download Synology HDD db to a system folder and run it from there.

+You can do this via SSH or via a scheduled task.

 #### Via SSH

 1. Create and cd to /opt